murzagalin/Android-OpenGLVR/README.md

 ## What It Does

-- Plays 360-degree videos.
+- Plays a 360-degree video.
-- Lets you explore videos by touching the screen.
+- Lets you explore the video by touching the screen.
 - Uses OpenGL ES for smooth video display.

 ## How to See It